danielendeg/nugetpackageupdate/specs/DICOM/Zeiss-MultiTenancy/MultiTenancy.md

 | Query Parameter | | May break OSS viewers |
 | URI Path Segment | Closer to DICOM standard | Breaking change to APIs |

 # Scenarios

 In all URIs below, there is an implicit base URI, then the optional version and [data partition segments](#data-partition).

 ## STOW
-Users can specify an optional data partition when storing studies, series and instances.
-If no partition is specified, the data will be stored in a default partition.
+Users must specify a partition id when storing studies, series and instances.

 **Request**
 ```